WanderWise Wandering Tech Guide

 • A Wearable GPS to help you find your loved one quickly if they leave.

-As their needs shift, you can adjust or expand your layers—always building a system that supports both safety and peace of mind.
+As their needs shift, you can adjust or expand your layers — always building a system that supports both awareness and peace of mind.

 Choosing Tools Based on Behavior